 Producer Perspectives: Who is Providing Institutional Product?

 There are nearly 35,000 farms in New England.
 These producers are providing a variety of product to institutions in the region.
-This week we will look more deeply at how producers view institutional markets and what operational characteristics lead to increased institutional sales.
+In this installment we look more deeply at how producers view institutional markets and what operational characteristics lead to increased institutional sales.

 Publication Date: November 14, 2017